-The Midwest Regional Robert Noyce Conference will be October 14-15, 2017 at the Hilton St. Louis Airport location.
-Conference registration deadline is September 27, 2017!
+The Midwest Regional Robert Noyce Conference was held October 14-15, 2017 at the Hilton St. Louis Airport location.

 The site visits will occur in and around St. Louis.

 Conference organizers form a partnership across five Noyce projects at five institutions.
 The collaborating team comes from Illinois State University; Indiana University-Purdue University at Indianapolis; University of Missouri, St. Louis; Southern Illinois University, Edwardsville; and Wheaton College.